-Attunment and Professional Relationships
+Attuning and Professional Helping Relationships

-In a professional relationship, such as therapy or counseling, it is used by the professional to explore the feelings and needs that influence the behaviors and choices of the client.
+In a professional helping relationship, such as therapy or counseling, Attuning is used by the professional to explore the feelings and needs that influence the behaviors and choices of the client.
 Although the outcome of new behaviors might be a goal with therapy, Attuning itself is the cornerstone of an in-depth understanding behind the choices.
 Without this understanding, professionals may recommend solutions that will miss the target.

 The process of Attuning starts with exploring the feelings and needs of the other.
 Although the other may want to ‘tell the story’, the feelings and unmet needs are the important aspects to explore.
 In that sense, an understanding of which feelings are associated with which unmet needs is critical.
 A healthcare worker may love their work and hate the hospital.
 The unmet need may be ‘lack of respect’ or ‘lack of security’.
 Rather than continually retelling the story (re-traumatizing), the other is better served by seeing how their needs are not being met- that is ‘causing’ the feelings.
 By Attuning, the professional can better empathize with the other in the circumstances.
 The focus here is always about the client, and not about anything the client can not control.
 They can not change the policy or working conditions (feelings of helplessness).
 The client may have an unmet need of control.
 As the Attuning process moves along, the client will likely being to better understand how the unmet need shows up in other ways, too.